Peter Weber (television personality): Early life

 Weber was born in Fairfax, Virginia, United States, and lived with his family in Florida before they moved to California.
 Weber's father, Peter, is a former pilot, while his mother, Barbara (née Figarola), is a real-estate broker and former flight attendant.
 She was also Miss Illinois World in 1978.
 He has a younger brother, Jack, who also is a pilot.
 His father has German ancestry, while his mother is Cuban.
 Weber was raised in Westlake Village, California and graduated from Oaks Christian School in 2009, where he played on the football team and was in a national rocketry competition.
 In his youth, Weber was a child actor who portrayed a young Roman Brady in one episode of the soap opera Days of Our Lives.

 Career

 Weber attended Baylor University, though he left before graduating to pursue a career as a pilot.
 In 2015, Weber became a commercial pilot for Compass Airlines.
 He worked for Compass for three years, until becoming an airline transport pilot for Delta Air Lines in 2018.
-In May 2021, he left Delta Air Lines to pilot for United Airlines.
+In May 2021, he left Delta to pilot for United Airlines.